Chart Color Schemes

 The employment landscape in Triabunna - Bicheno presents a mixed picture: unemployment remains low at 2.8%, yet recent job losses have affected its comparative national standing

-Health care & social assistance has lower representation at 7.9% versus the regional average of 16.5%.
-Limited local employment opportunities are indicated by Census data.
-Between June 2024 and June 2025, labour force decreased by 5.0%, employment declined by 5.4%, raising unemployment rate by 0.5 percentage points.
-This contrasts with Rest of Tas., where employment contracted by 0.5% and unemployment fell marginally.
-State-level data to Sep-25 shows TAS employment grew by 0.77% year-on-year, adding 1,170 jobs, with state unemployment rate at 4.3%.
-National unemployment rate is 4.5%, with state's employment growth outpacing national average of 0.26%.
-Jobs and Skills Australia forecasts national employment growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Triabunna - Bicheno's employment mix suggests local growth of approximately 5.5%% over five years and 11.8% over ten years.
+Conversely, health care & social assistance has lower representation at 7.9% versus the regional average of 16.5%.
+Limited local employment opportunities are indicated by Census working population vs resident population counts.
+Between June 2024 and June 2025, labour force decreased by 5.0%, employment declined by 5.4%, causing unemployment rate to rise by 0.5 percentage points.
+This contrasts with Rest of Tas., where employment contracted by 0.5%, labour force fell by 0.6%, and unemployment fell marginally.
+Jobs and Skills Australia's national employment forecasts from May 2025 project national employment growth of 6.6% over five years and 13.7% over ten years, but growth rates differ significantly between sectors.
+Applying these projections to Triabunna-Bicheno's employment mix suggests local growth of approximately 5.5% over five years and 11.8% over ten years.

 Frequently Asked Questions - Employment